johnnyw66/voice-email-alerts/README.md

 You need to run this script on a Windows 11 OS/ Mac OSX/Linux.

-After completing your Python installation - install the python libraries pickle, pycryptodome and pywin32 by issusing the following commands on a command terminal -
+After completing your Python installation - install the python library/module httpx by issusing the following commands on a command terminal -

 * pip install httpx